 Individuals who choose to self-direct via the Employer of Record model will require equipment necessary to carry out duties of Employer of Record may access this service.
+(This is not an all inclusive list).
 Employer Supplies may include following equipment:

 - a.
 Laptop/Computer /Printer used to by to carry out administrative duties of Employer of Record. - b.
-Electronic Health Records (EHR) Software used to perform Employer of Record duties. - c.
-Monthly connectivity (Internet) charges may be covered when it is required for the to perform Employer of a.
-Training for new Employees - CPR, First Aid, Blood borne Pathogens, Medication Administration other Beneficiary Specific Training
+Electronic Health Records (EHR) Software used to perform Employer of Record duties.